Approved by the ADHO Steering Committee on 10 November 2022

 - A glossary of acronyms used in the document

-Wherever possible information will be contained within this document (available online and in printable form).
+Wherever possible information will be contained within this document (available online).
 Where necessary, links to other documents, areas of the ADHO website, and other resources will be supplied.
 The CCC is responsible for disseminating these Protocols as well as other related documents to all organizers and committee chairs involved with the conference.

 ADHO supports its own international professional/disciplinary conference each year.1 The conference is usually held in July.